Skip to Content Skip to Navigation

 Honors Ethics

 (Offered fall, spring, and summer).
 Prerequisite: ENC1101 with a minimum grade of "C." (Meets Philosophy/Religion Humanities requirement.)
-This course is a critical evaluation of the major theories of moral values.
-Throughout the course, emphasis is on the application of theory to contemporary ethical problems.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+This introductory course on ethics emphasizes the application of ethical theories to contemporary moral issues such as abortion, euthanasia, punishment, and the death penalty.
+The course also examines major moral theories.
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3